YaleSTC/yalestc.github.io/jobs.md

 * hold Office Hours (and/or Hacknights?) for the community;
 * help Yale developer community members decide what technologies / packages to use to meet their needs; and
 * help connect community members to the resources they need.

-### Designers (four)
-Designers help the developer teams with the design of their software.
-UX and graphic design are very important parts of every successful application.